 The Institute of Art and Law is an educational organisation, founded in 1995, giving knowledge and perspective on the law relating to cultural heritage, a concept which includes art, antiquities, archives, archaeology, architecture, monuments, treasure and much more.
 IAL’s educational remit is fulfilled through publishing and courses.
 It convenes distance learning and intensive courses (both public and in-house) on art and museums law, as well as seminars, study groups and conferences in the United Kingdom and abroad.
-It also publishes monographs and commentaries on all aspects of the law relating to cultural heritage, in addition to a quarterly periodical, Art Antiquity and Law, now in its twenty-second year.
+It also publishes books and commentaries on all aspects of the law relating to cultural heritage, in addition to a quarterly periodical, Art Antiquity and Law, now in its twenty-eighth year.

 IN MEMORIAM – Professor Norman Palmer QC CBE

 Professor Norman Palmer QC, CBE was Academic Principal of the Institute of Art and Law until he passed away in October 2016.
 He was a practising barrister with an international practice in all areas of the law relating to art and antiquities.
 He was Chair of the Treasure Valuation Committee, of the Illicit Trade Advisory Panel and of the Working Group on Human Remains, and a longstanding member of the Spoliation Advisory Panel.
 He represented the United Kingdom on international committees responsible for developing principles governing cross-border transactions in cultural property, and he advised governments across the world on cultural property law.
-He was the author of Museums and the Holocaust and of Palmer on Bailment (3rd edition), as well as numerous articles in a wide range of academic and practitioner periodicals.
-He will be sorely missed.
+He was the author of Museums and the Holocaust (1st edition) and of Palmer on Bailment (3rd edition), as well as numerous articles in a wide range of academic and practitioner periodicals.
+He remains sorely missed.
 For more, see here.